 MEMBERSHIP REQUIREMENTS FOR LOCAL COMPETITIONS

-In order to compete at a USA Climbing sanctioned youth bouldering local, competitors must either:
+In order to compete at a USA Climbing sanctioned youth local, competitors must either:

 - be current 2017-2018 annual members or

 - have registered for a $10 Day-member pass online via the USA Climbing website prior to the competition.